Institutional Account Guide

 - You can view past receipts at any time by visiting your "Receipts" page.

-- Purchase additional credits at any time.
+- Purchase additional institutional funds at any time.

 - How do I update the credit card for my institutional account?